astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Remarks

-If this method is fed an `null` reference or the empty collection for `source`, then the return value is the empty string.
+If this method is fed a `null` reference or the empty collection for `source`, then the return value is the empty string.